akhilsaini/aws-csa-2017/README.md

   - Secret access key can be retrieved only once during user creation.
 In case you lose it then you can re-generate it.

+  - You can inactive the Access Key Id by clicking users -> security credentials -> Access Keys and then click the **Make inactive** button.

   - IAM Password policy can be set to access the admin console.

   - New users have no permissions when first created.
 Everything has to be explicitly added.